alinnman/kasiski/README.md

 # kasiski
-Contains a python implementation of Kasiski's cryptanalysis vs Vigenere cipher.
+Contains a python implementation of Kasiski's cryptanalysis vs Vigenre cipher.
 Simple code which can be used for demonstration/education etc.

 Currently it only works for Swedish text since it depends on a language sample.
 (Kasiski's method is based on statistical analysis).